forDeFan/Platform-Game/README.md

 Made for my kids as fun and by side learning of JS object programming by prototypes.
 Still developing.

-Check and play at https://fordafan.github.io/Platform-Game/
+Check and play [(https://fordefan.github.io/Platform-Game/) "GAME"]